jainiljakasaniya/CourseTrack/README.md

 # Training App

-This is a Node.js project that provides an e-learning platform for students and trainer.
-The platform includes features such as course management, user management, blocked Student and ratings management.
+The CourseTrack is a web-based LMS application that allows users to access courses and learn at their own pace.
+The app provides various features such as course management,  ratings, enrollments, module management, lesson management, and student blocking.
+The application is designed to be user-friendly, easy to navigate, and provide an excellent  learning experience for users.
 ---
 ## Prerequisites